So you and your man have split, but you are still in love with him and want to get him back? Not unusual!

 Yet, if you are not responsible?

-You may still have played a part in the ending, and it is possible that he is magnifying what you did while glossing over his part.
+You may still have played a role in the ending, and it is possible that he is magnifying what you did while glossing over his part.

 The point is, he may blank you if he perceives that you did something wrong without acknowledging to him that you did (and showing remorse.)